-Disease related changes may include gum recession and decay along the roots of teeth.
+- Disease related changes may include gum recession and decay along the roots of teeth.

-Improper oral hygiene can lead to increased decay.
+- Improper oral hygiene can lead to increased decay.

-Advanced periodontal disease is associated with loosening of teeth, pain, and infection.
+- Advanced periodontal disease is associated with loosening of teeth, pain, and infection.

 Warning Signs of Oral Health Issues